javimuu/rokot-apicontroller/readme.md

 ```

 ### Notes
-The route methods have a single param `req` of type `IApiRequest<TBody,TResponse,TParams,TQuery>`
+The route methods should be instance members, and have a single param `req` of type `IApiRequest<TBody,TResponse,TParams,TQuery>`
 It strongly types all aspects of the request to make consuming them simpler within the route

 `IApiVoidRequest<TResponse,TParams,TQuery>` is a type alias for `IApiRequest<void,TResponse,TParams,TQuery>`

-The `@controller` decorator allows you to specify a controller name and optionally the middleware keys to apply to all the controller contained routes.
+The `@api.include` decorator allows you to specify a controller name, path prefix, and optionally the middleware keys to apply to all the controller contained routes.

-The `@middlewareKeys` decorator on the route method allows you to specify addition middleware to implement within the route.
+The `@api.middleware("three")` decorator on the route method allows you to specify addition middleware to implement within the route.

 The controllers middleware will run (in specified order) before the routes middleware is run (also in specified order)

 The route verb (`get`,`put`,`post`,`delete` etc) is determined by:

 1. If the route method is named exactly as a verb - that verb is used.
-2. If you specify an `@acceptVerbs("get", "head")` decorator - that verb (or those verbs) will be used.
+2. If you specify an `@api.acceptVerbs(...)` decorator - that verb (or those verbs) will be used.
 3. if all else fails, `get`.

-The route path is determined by combining the (optional) `@routePrefix` and `@route` decorator values
+The route path is determined by combining the (optional) `routePrefix` from `@api.include` and `@route` decorator values

 ## Consumed Libraries